RefurbishedCommodore/Other/SNES/PAL/SNSP-CPU-01/Ser. No. UP11370647/README.md

 ## Checking the voltages

+Voltages are measured before—and after—refurbishment.
+This is to ensure that all voltages are within acceptable levels.
+The table is updated after the refurbishment is completed.

 <div align="center">

 | Measure point | Target voltage | Measured voltage<br>Before refurbish| Measured voltage<br>After refurbish | Note |